-a.
-Establish clear mechanisms, such as formal committees, at the federal, state/provincial/territorial, and municipal government levels in North America, that include civil society stakeholders (NGOs, researchers, public health, and private sector) as key partners in the design and implementation of national road safety plans and as part of the leadership for planning and design.

-b.
-Promote constructive dialogue between civil society, including private sector, and governments, to offer evidence, analyses, and recommendations for better road safety governance and regulation for the benefit of people and communities.

-c.
-Promote the role of civil society and showcase how civil society can contribute to the implementation of national Safe System approaches and active transportation planning.
+- a.
+Establish clear mechanisms, such as formal reviews and meetings with the federal, state/provincial/territorial, and municipal government levels in North America, that include civil society stakeholders (NGOs, researchers, public health, and private sector) as key partners in the design and support of national/state/provincial/territorial (and municipal where possible), road safety plans and as part of the leadership for planning and design. - b.
+Promote constructive dialogue between civil society, including private sector, and governments, to offer evidence, analyses, and recommendations for better road safety governance and regulation for the benefit of people and communities. - c.
+Promote the role of civil society and showcase how civil society can contribute to the implementation of national Safe System approaches and active transportation planning. - d.
+Revisit the Canadian Global Road Safety Committee, assess membership, and develop an action plan to meet goals outlined in the Global Plan/ensure that the US National Road Safety Strategy meets its commitments and targets in a timely and effective manner.